 The dedicated team in software development is an advantageous choice for long-term co-operation.
 This model works as a dedicated service provider for a period of time.
 It is also used when the client’s own team lacks skills or expertise in specific areas.
 The client may decide to manage the team from their side or to assign the service provider’s project manager to coordinate the communication process.
 The team usually works from the services provider office.

 The payments may be monthly, or weekly depends upon the team size.
-The payment is composed of team members salaries, service provider’s fee, including administrative overheads.
-This model is advanced where the scope of the project could not be strictly defined, and requirement may be changed during the development process.
+The payment is composed of team member’s salaries, service provider’s fees, including administrative overheads.
+This model is advanced where the scope of the project could not be strictly defined, and the requirement may be changed during the development process.